dinhdiep/PickInSituProbes/README.md

 $ ./src/PickInSituProbes.pl Data/GRCh38_latest_genomic.fna MALAT1 params_example/our_optimal_params.pl < example.txt
 ```

-The outputs from this that you'll want is the MALAT1.output (*job name*.output) file.
+The outputs from this that you'll want are in the MALAT1.output (*job name*.output) file.
 The other files are for troubleshooting and evaluating the effects of different parameters on the outputs.